Overview of Biofeedback

 -Definition adopted by BCIA, AAPB, and ISNR (May 18, 2008)

-Applicants who are certified in biofeedback may use brainwave, breathing, heart rate, muscle, sweat gland, and temperature biofeedback in their practice.
+Professionals who are certified in biofeedback may use breathing, heart rate, muscle, sweat gland, and temperature biofeedback in their practice.